Fooling the Image Dehazing Models by First Order Gradient: Experiments

 \subsubsection{Multi-step Attack and Defense}

 The attacker takes an iteration-based strategy to attack the dehazing networks.
 The iteration step is $k$.
 To investigate how $k$ affects the attack and defense performance, we set $k$ to different values and calculate the corresponding dehazing results.

-Table \ref{tab:attack_results_differ_attack_iterations} shows the attack results obtained by attack loss $L_{P}^{MSE}$ when $k \in \{1, 2, 3, 5, 10, 15, 20, 25, 30\}$.
-The results in Table \ref{tab:attack_results_differ_attack_iterations} indicate that with the increases of $k$, the attack performance increases in most cases.
+The $\epsilon$ is set to $4$.
+Table \ref{tab:defense_results_differ_attack_iterations} shows the attack results obtained by attack loss $L_{P}^{MSE}$ when $k \in \{1, 2, 3, 5, 10, 15, 20, 25, 30\}$.
+The results in Table \ref{tab:defense_results_differ_attack_iterations} indicate that with the increases of $k$, the attack performance increases in most cases.
 The attack effect does not increase significantly when $k > 10$.
 The possible reason for this phenomenon is that the value of $\epsilon$ is limited to $4$.
 Therefore, the attack effect of an attacker who modifies the pixel value within the range $(-4, 4)$ will not continue to grow rapidly.

 For adversarial defense training stage, $k$ is randomly selected from $\{20, 25, 30\}$ in each iteration.
-The attack results before and after defense training are shown in Table \ref{tab:defense_results_differ_attack_iterations}, which can achieve the same conclusions as the analysis in Subsection \ref{subsec:results_on_defense}.
-The results indicate that adversarial defense training with multi-step attack is effective when the attacker adopts different attack iterations ($k$) in most cases.
+The attack results before and after defense training are shown in Table \ref{tab:defense_results_differ_attack_iterations}, which can achieve the same conclusions as the situation where the step size of defense training is fixed.
+The results indicate that adversarial defense training with the multi-step attack is effective when the attacker adopts different attack iterations ($k$) in most cases.